Professional Skills Modules

 On This Page

 We have designed a suite of intensive, interactive workshops that are designed to help students thrive in their work at YSE and in their future careers.
 The workshops are held on Fridays throughout the year and usually run from 9am until 2pm.
 Each workshop is open to all YSE students, although if space is limited, MEM students will be given preference, as they are required to take at least four of the eight workshops prior to graduation.
+(MEM-5 students need to complete two PSMs, and MEM students in a joint degree program need to complete three PSMs.)

 Professional Skills Module Topics & Objectives